-Sitting in your first meeting after a big promotion, you look around and are gripped by the feeling that at any moment, someone is going to realize that you don’t belong there.
-Those feelings of doubt are known as Impostor Syndrome.
-Impostor Syndrome occurs when our self-identity hasn’t caught up to our new achievements.
+Sitting in your first meeting after a big promotion, you look around and are gripped by the feeling that at any moment, someone is going to realize you don’t belong there.
+Those feelings of doubt are known as impostor syndrome.
+Impostor syndrome occurs when self-identity hasn’t caught up to new achievements.

 Nearly everyone suffers from some degree of impostor syndrome after realizing a great accomplishment.
-While these feelings are completely normal, allowing them to fester and increase our self-doubt can be a roadblock to success in your new role.
-We’ve put together 3 tips for overcoming impostor syndrome:
+While these feelings are completely normal, allowing them to fester and increase your self-doubt can be a roadblock to success in your new role.
+We’ve put together three tips for overcoming impostor syndrome:

 - Visualize success – think about how you would behave if you were totally comfortable in your new position.
-Write these items down and practice them on the job.
+Write these behaviors down and practice them on the job.

 - Tell someone – consider talking to a friend, colleague, mentor or coach about your feelings.
 Saying things out loud can help remove the power they hold when we keep them to ourselves.

-If you are experiencing impostor syndrome, remember this is completely normal part of achieving success.
-By implementing the above practices as you transition into a new or bigger role, you’ll help lessen those feelings and see yourself as worthy of your achievements.
+If you are experiencing impostor syndrome, remember this is a completely normal part of achieving success.
+By implementing the above practices as you transition into a new or bigger role, you’ll help lessen those feelings and see yourself as deserving of your achievements.

 View this video from Dr. Sarah Bridges on Impostor Syndrome: https://vimeo.com/user102523817/review/363810485/6013b727a9